-Death to Tubes.
+Belay Differences between Germany and the US: Death to Tubers!
 Long Live the Smart!

 English speaking climbers all know the term HMS, usually from HMS carabiner.
-What they don’t know is that it stands for Halbmastwurf in German, or munter it’s known to us.
+What they don’t know is that it stands for Halbmastwurf in German, or munter hitch it’s known to us.
 The reason the carabiner is called such is because it was the style used (and most suited) for belaying with a munter or HMS.
 While many Americans cringe at the idea of belaying without a device, it’s something you still often see outdoors in Germany.
 Moreover, it is still taught and encouraged as well, and not just as a backup.
 Be prepared to see it used, especially outdoors for both leader and follower.

 The Banshee Belay / Reihenschaltung